cirosantilli/markdown-style-guide/index.md

 - your vote on decisions will have much greater weight

-If are more likely to be notable if your project:
+You are more likely to be notable if your project:

 - uses Markdown heavily.
 E.g.: Markdown engines, text editors, lots of markdown documentation, etc.